-- Second selection – Interviews at the Microsoft Japan office in Tokyo in December 2013.
-The interview consists of a 15-minute PowerPoint presentation and 10 minutes of questions and answers.
+- Second selection: Interviews will be held in a meeting room at the Osaka Marriott Miyako Hotel on November 17, 2015.
+The interview consists of a seven-minute PowerPoint presentation and eight minutes of questions and answers.
 The IJARC Academic Advisory Committee and Microsoft Research will interview the applicants and determine the finalists.
-The official announcement will be made in January 2014.
+The official announcement will be made in January 2016.

-Please read "Handling of personal information" in the cover page of the proposal before submission.
+Please read "Handling of personal information" in the online application tool.

 The submission deadline is Thursday, September 24, 2015, 15:00 (3:00 P.M.)
 Japan Standard Time.